 Generalization and therapeutic change, that is development or facilitation of skills learned in therapy, is marked by progress toward therapy goals.
 However, change is not only important within the clinic setting.
-We really want to see this same change, and progress, outside of the clinic setting whether it is at home with family, in school with the teacher, at the park with friends, or the workplace with colleagues.
+We really want to see this same change, and progress, outside of the clinic setting whether it is at home with family, in school with the teacher, at the park with friends, or at the workplace with colleagues.

 How can I support generalization?

 Families can support generalization by practicing the same strategies the therapists use both in the clinic and at home.
 In this way, you are supporting the therapist’s work in the session and your therapist will also support you and become your resource for home strategies.
-You and the therapist can discuss the strategies, how well they work outside the clinic setting, and revise or improve upon them to provide the best support at home.
+You and the therapist can discuss the strategies, and how well they work outside the clinic setting and revise or improve upon them to provide the best support at home.